Cyber Security Networking Basics

 - ICMP ("Internet Control Message Protocol") - Used by network devices and network operators, to diagnose network connections or for devices to send and respond to error conditions and more.

 - IPSec ("Internet Protocol Security") - Allows encrypted and secure connections between two network devices.

 Layer 2 - Link

-Link networks, as the name implies, consists of protocols designed to send packets through the actual links, that is physical connections, network nodes are connected to.
-A simpler way of thinking of it is Link Layer is responsible of moving data from physical over to logical (to the network layer)
+Link networks, as the name implies, consist of protocols designed to send packets through the actual links (physical connections) that network nodes are connected to.
+A simpler way of thinking of it is that the Link Layer is responsible for moving data from physical over to logical (to the network layer).

 Protocols on this layer include: